Your Safety Jester drives:

 Anchors organizational resilience

-Your Safety Jester does not implement a program, but incorporates a mindset.
-By encouraging reflection, challenging the status quo, and surfacing uncomfortable truths, the Safety Jester strengthens both a culture of trust and the organisation’s adaptive capacities and abilities to act on weak signals, early warnings and learn from the reality of actual work.
+Your Jester does not implement a program, but incorporates a mindset.
+By encouraging reflection, challenging the status quo, and surfacing uncomfortable truths, the Jester strengthens both a culture of trust and the organization’s adaptive capacities and abilities to act on weak signals, early warnings and learn from the reality of actual work.

 Clearer purpose-driven organisation